zeeshan8281/hyper-demo/README.md

-# hyperdemo — Hyperliquid Testnet Demo
+# hyperdemo — Hyperliquid Plug‑and‑Play SDK

+Drop‑in demo showcasing how to use the Hyperliquid TypeScript SDK in a real app.

 A clean, modern React + Vite frontend that demonstrates practical usage of the Hyperliquid TypeScript SDK on testnet, with a focus on reliability, clarity, and developer experience.